IGNF/odeon/docs/train.rst

 * `Device setup <Device setup_>`_

-Here is a short example of a configuration file needed for train process, the full config and also details part:
+Here is a short example of a configuration file needed for train process, and a long config with a detailed description of each part:

 .. details:: Minimal configuration file